 You sustained an injury to your head that affected the way you speak, listen, process information, or behave in social situations.
 We work with clients with a range of injuries from mild concussion to serious trauma.

-If you think you have a speech or language disorder, call us at 416-490-1720 to book an evaluation.
+If you think you have a speech or language problem, call us at 416-490-1720 to book an evaluation.